n0shake/dash/README.md

 # Major 🔑

 Ever since moving to the Bay Area, DoorDash has found a loyal customer in me.
-It's always fun reverse-engineering REST APIs, and also understanding how DoorDash interacts with the Internet.
+It's always fun reverse-engineering REST APIs; I also wanted to understand how DoorDash interacts with the Internet.
 Door Dash encrypts its network traffic using SSL, but this is really easy to get around using a simple Man-in-the-middle attack.

 # Design